Choosing the correct frame rate for your final delivery is very important.

-Let’s go through the above step-by-step in detail with pictures.
+Let’s go through the above (how to change frame rate in davinci resolve) in detail – step-by-step with pictures.

 You can set the frame rate at 3 different places in DaVinci Resolve: